sqlraft/hctree/doc/hctree/hctree_bedrock.md

   *  Except, if the transaction with CID value S1 omits a write because it would clobber a value written by transaction S2, where (S2>S1), then transactions S1 to (S2-1), inclusive, never become available to readers.

+More concisely, snapshot S is available if all the rows that make up snapshot S have been written to the database.

+While processing a stream of transactions from a leader node, a follower has to maintain value S0, the snapshot id for the newest snapshot that is available in the local database.
+This is the snapshot that new readers will read from.

 ### 3.1.\ Example of being a bit careful about readers